 Providing that this pup receives regular early socialization and exposure to other animals, this dog can tolerate other dogs and even cats in the same household.

-The French Bulldog Pomeranian does have a higher prey drive, though, so it is not ideal to have smaller pets like ferrets and guinea pigs in the same home as they may be seen as prey.
+They have a higher prey drive, so it is not ideal to have smaller pets like ferrets and guinea pigs in the same home as they may be seen as prey.

-The offspring of the French Bulldog and Pomeranian may be at risk for a number of inherited health conditions since both parent breeds are susceptible to various health concerns, including
+The offspring of the French Bulldog and Pomeranian may be at risk for several inherited health conditions since both parent breeds are susceptible to various health concerns, including

 - Ear infections